Norden bombsight

 Under combat conditions the Norden did not achieve its expected precision, yielding an average CEP in 1943 of 1200 ft, similar to other Allied and German results.
 Both the Navy and Air Forces had to give up using pinpoint attacks.
 The Navy turned to dive bombing and skip bombing to attack ships, while the Air Forces developed the lead bomber procedure to improve accuracy, and adopted area bombing techniques for ever-larger groups of aircraft.
 Nevertheless, the Norden's reputation as a pin-point device endured, due in no small part to Norden's own advertising of the device after secrecy was reduced late in the war.

 The Norden saw reduced use in the post–World War II period after radar-based targeting was introduced, but the need for accurate daytime attacks kept it in service, especially during the Korean War.
-The last combat use of the Norden was in the U.S. Navy's VO-67 squadron, which used it to drop sensors onto the Ho Chi Minh Trail in 1967.
+The last combat use of the Norden was in the US Navy's VO-67 squadron, which used it to drop sensors onto the Ho Chi Minh trail in 1967.
 The Norden remains one of the best-known bombsights.